 Not all fares increase.
-The average rise in rail fares for 2017 is 2.3 per cent.
+The average rise in rail fares for 2018 will be 3.6 per cent.
 Overall, some fares may go up, many will stay the same and some will reduce in price.

 Where does the money from my fare go?